It's a question that bounces around in your head

 Your CRM options

 There are a lot of options for you, and several posts that people have already written about lists of CRMs and their features.
-Here are a few of them:
+Here are two of them:

 I put those there in case you want more data and research than you'll get from my opinions below.

-I currently use AgileCRM, but not the free level.
+I used to use AgileCRM, but not the free level.
 As you add more marketing automation, it moves up to $9/user/month.
 But the free version supports 50,000 contacts, supports lead scoring, and all sorts of deal milestones to help you manage your process.
-I like it best of all the options.